Cochin Port

-Cochin Port or Kochi Port is a major port on the Arabian Sea – Laccadive Sea – Indian Ocean sea-route in the city of Kochi and is one of the largest ports in India.
-It is also the first transshipment port in India.
-The port lies on two islands in the Lake of Kochi: Willingdon Island and Vallarpadam, towards the Fort Kochi river mouth opening onto the Laccadive Sea.
-The International Container Transshipment Terminal (ICTT), part of the Cochin Port, is the largest container transshipment facility in India.
+Cochin Port or Kochi Port is a major port on the Arabian Sea – Laccadive Sea – Indian Ocean sea-route in the city of Kochi in Ernakulam district in the state of Kerala and is one of the largest ports in India.
+The Vallarpadam container terminal, part of the Cochin Port, is the first transshipment terminal in India.
+The Cochin port lies on two islands in the Vembanadu Lake; Willingdon Island and Vallarpadam, towards the Fort Kochi river mouth opening onto the Laccadive Sea.

 The port is governed by the Cochin Port Authority (CoPA), a Government of India establishment.
-It was established in 1928 and has completed over 90 years of active service.
+It was established in 1928 and is nearing completion of its centenary of active service.

 The Kochi Port is one of a line of maritime-related facilities based in the port-city of Kochi.
 The others are the Cochin Shipyard, the largest shipbuilding as well as maintenance facility in India; the SPM (single point mooring) facility of the Kochi Refineries, an offshore crude carrier mooring facility; and the Kochi Marina.